rwblokzijl/Msc-thesis-EuroToken/thesis.md

 increase in network transaction processing capacity as the number of gateways increase.
-Additionally, we demonstrated how our method of checkpointing allowed the transacting between users in constant time in terms of both the size of the network, and the size of each users personal blockchain.
+Additionally, we demonstrated how our method of checkpointing allowed the transacting between users in constant time in terms of both the size of the network, and the size of each user's personal blockchain.

 Going back to our research question, EuroToken is a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant